 On the localization product side, there are multiple tools for different aspects of managing words.
 But when it comes to products which support an enterprise in their software internationalization efforts, there is a pretty empty playing field.
 Aside from some very simple string externalization utilities in a few development environments and frameworks, our Globalyzer is simply the only commercial software I know of that can automatically monitor development over time over a wide range of programming languages, while also stepping entire teams through internationalization fixes in large amounts of code.

 Again, anything that measures and sheds light on the situation will also have the result in making improvements.
-So if you want well globalized software, better start measuring how that code is developed, not just what it’s costing to localize it.
+So if you want well-globalized software, you better start measuring how that code is developed, not just what it costs to localize it.